linkedin/rest.li/guide_restli_server.md

 (if start > 0) and the next page (if the response includes count results).

-Example request illustrating use of start & count pagination parameters, and resulting links in CollectionMetadata:
+Here is an example request illustrating the use of start & count pagination parameters, and resulting links in CollectionMetadata:

     $ curl "http://localhost:1338/greetings?q=search&start=4&count=2"